Free at Last

 Because he prays for the good harvest sun.

-Just scratch your head and take a look around.
+Just open the eyes and take a look around.

 Awaken the pulses of the skin made thick